How to Pony Up for that Downpayment

-A popular way for younger people to get their down-payment sorted is to ask their relatives for a cash gift.
+A popular way for millennials to get their down-payment sorted is to ask their relatives for a cash gift.
 This is something that could be arranged in lieu of a birthday present, or maybe as an early wedding present.

 It is important to make it clear right from the start that this is a gift rather than a loan.
-Otherwise there could be lots of problems in the future when that relative perhaps expects the money back and you don’t have it to give to them.
+Otherwise, there could be lots of problems in the future when that relative perhaps expects the money back.

 Get a Loan from a Family Member

-Ideally your relatives would be able to wait a while before you start to pay back the loan.
-That way you can get settled in and spend the cash you’ve got on the things you need right away to get organised, such as furniture and decorating.
+Ideally, your relatives will wait a while before you pay back the loan.
+That way you can get settled in and spend the cash on furniture and decor.
 Starting off this new life phase making loan payments certainly isn’t ideal for anyone.

 Get an Alternative Loan

-If you are going to use a loan that carries a high interest rate, you will need a plan to pay it back quickly.
-Maybe you’re thinking of getting in some extra income to cover this, or perhaps your mortgage lender can offer you a special deal to give you some breathing space at the start.
+If you are going to use a loan that carries a high-interest rate, plan to how to pay it back efficiently.
 It is vital to understand from the very beginning how you will pay this back – in addition to making your mortgage payments.

 Cut Back on Your Spending

 Is it worth living a more austere life for a year or so in order to save up for a down-payment more quickly?
-Logic would tell you that eating out less often and buying fewer clothes just might do the trick by leaving you with more money in your account every month.
+Logic would tell you that eating out less often and buying fewer clothes may leave you with more money.
 It won’t be a huge amount of fun, but it could be a foundation that makes you grateful for the rest of your life.

 This might even lend you a new impetus to lead a frugal lifestyle that can benefit you for the rest of your life.
 Saving money is always a great habit to get into no matter what life stage you’re in.